Evolution Never Happened | See All The Videos. Go to the: 30 Second Video Menu

 Textbooks usually have a definition, and I'll list some of those toward the end of this article.
 First we need to understand the issue.
-The word "evolution" has muliple definitions.
+The word "evolution" has multiple definitions.
 When a believer in evolution says there is overwhelming proof evolution is true, they are using a certain definition.
-And then when they say, "Since there is overwhelming proof evoluton is true, we know that all life has come about as the result of evolutionary process over hudreds of millions of years."
+And then when they say, "Since there is overwhelming proof evolution is true, we know that all life has come about as the result of evolutionary process over hundreds of millions of years."
 Without noting it, they have changed how they are using the word "evolution."

 The noted noted British zoologist and physiologist Dr. Gerald Kerkut, distinguishes between the two major definitions of "evolution."

 “There is a theory which states that many living animals can be observed over the course of time to undergo changes so that new species are formed.
 This can be called the ‘Special Theory of Evolution’ and can be demonstrated in certain cases by experiments.
 On the other hand there is the theory that all the living forms in the world have arisen from a single source which itself came from an inorganic form.
 This theory can be called the ‘General Theory of Evolution.’ and the evidence that supports it is not sufficiently strong to allow us to consider it as anything more than a working hypothesis.”